nicholscrawford/Math5600/README.md

 ## Description

 Code for the numerical analysis class.
 Solving linear systems of equations using elimination with pivoting.
-Solving systems of linear equations with iterative methods, (great for sparse problems).
+Solving systems of linear equations with iterative methods (great for sparse problems).
+Finding roots by various methods, and finding all roots by Horner's + Newtons.

 ## Installation